-3.1.2 Data Plane
+2.2.22.4.2 Data Plane

 Optionally, the CIRI protocol may also be used to carry the data-plane communication between Airborne IPS System and the Airborne Radio, in one or both directions.
-If enabled, the data-plane packets (e.g., IPv6 packets) are carried by "data-plane CIRI messages", which are distinguished from "control-plane CIRI messages" by a flag in the CIRI header.
-The basic data plane communication pattern is illustrated in Figure 3-3.
+If enabled, the data-plane packets (i.e., IPv6 packets) are carried by data-plane CIRI messages in a Packet Data option.
+The basic data plane communication pattern is illustrated in Figure 2-5.

-Figure 3-3 - Data Plane Communication Pattern
+Figure 2-5 - Data Plane Communication Pattern

 The CIRI protocol data plane communication is provided primarily to facilitate attaching metadata, such as Service ID, to air-to-ground packets, but it is not required for the control-plane CIRI operation.
-The Airborne Radio may gather all necessary information by other means, for example, datalink providing two services might use two independent plain data channels to discriminate packets of these services.
+The Airborne Radio may gather all necessary information by other means; for example, a datalink providing two services might use two independent plain data channels (e.g., two dedicated physical interfaces) to discriminate between packets of these services.

-3.1.3 Flow Control
+2.32.5 Flow Control Mechanism Description